 Orientation sessions have been set up so that once your unit checks into camp your Scouts will be able to learn the rules of the camp.
-The shooting sports session will be held at the rifle range.
-The dining hall orientation will be held in the dining hall.
-Flag orientation will be held on the parade field.
-Each session lasts approximately fifteen minutes and we ask that all Scouts (including Scouts who have camped with us previously) in the unit attend the orientations in each area.
+Your site guide will bring you on a tour of the camp with brief sessions to go over some rules in areas ilke the shooting ranges, dining hall, and parade field.
 Scouts should be prepared to take the swim test after the orientations are complete if the unit has not submitted a precamp swim test classification sheet.